azaat/minimal_graph_db/README.md

 ## Assignment_4

 Added wrapper for Context-Free grammars in pyformlang which uses my implementation of CYK algorithm for the ```contains``` method.
+Module src.cfpq implements the extended version of that algorithm to perform context-free path querying.